 The internship is equivalent to a full-time load.
 It involves 35-40 hours per week of supervised practice.
-Open only to students seeking registration eligibility with the Commission on Dietetic Registration of the American Dietetic Association.
+Open only to students seeking registration eligibility with the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.
 Fall, Spring